 Comparing soybean oil and soybean meal prices is difficult because Soybean Oil futures are priced as cents per pound while Soybean Meal futures are priced as dollars per short ton.
 To overcome this difficulty, the industry evaluates Soybean Oil futures prices as a percentage of the soybean crush margin, which is the revenue received from selling both soybean oil and soybean meal.
 That is, the relationship between Soybean Oil futures and Soybean Meal futures is measured as soybean oil’s share of soybean crush margin, (i.e., oil share).

-The front-month Soybean Oil futures share of the soybean crush margin has recently hit the highest level in over five years, which explains why weyou have been seeing the term oil share in the agricultural press.
+The front-month Soybean Oil futures share of the soybean crush margin has experienced significant volatility in recent years, which explains why you have been seeing the term oil share in the agricultural press.

 All examples in this report are hypothetical interpretations of situations and are used for explanation purposes only.
 The views in this report reflect solely those of the author and not necessarily those of CME Group or its affiliated institutions.
 This report and the information herein should not be considered investment advice or the results of actual market experience.